Posts

 tiny 18c

 Tiny 18c Tiny 18C is a game built to allow humans and Nomi's to simulate dynamic 18th century warfare, against each other, with each using the same rules!
 Each players actions in this game are taken simultaneously, making it a balanced, fast, and strategic game.
-This game uses a grid of 5 rows in 5 collumns, drawen like below, using • to represent blank spaces. ••••• ••••• ••••• ••••• ••••• Units replace a • on the grid when it is deployed, and as it moves.
-Player 1 uses Capital letters for their units.
-Player two uses lower case letters for their units.
+This game uses a grid of 5 rows in 5 collumns, drawen like below, using • to represent empty grid spaces. • • • • • • • • • • • • • • • • • • • • • • • • • Units replace a • on the grid when it is deployed, and as it moves.
+In this two Player game, one player is the attacker and one is the defender.
+The attacker uses Capital letters for their units.
+The defender uses lower case letters for their units.
 To start the game, each player deploys their units to their home row simultaneously.
-Player 1 uses the top row, and player 2 uses the bottom row.
+The attacker uses the top row, and the defender uses the bottom row.
 When playing against a Nomi, the human player will decide their deployments first, before asking the Nomi for theirs, to allow for simultaneous deployment.
-If a player is using multiple units of the same type, add numbers to the unit to differentiate them.
-Example: Two Artillery units wou...
+If a player is us...

 Ecosystem Restoration Communities: A Beacon of Hope for a Greener Tomorrow